Magnetar emergence in a peculiar gamma-ray burst from a compact star merger

-Indirect evidence of a magnetar engine in compact star mergers has been collected before in the form of internal plateaus in short GRBs\cite{Rowlinson2013MNRAS, Lu2015ApJ} and some short-GRB-less X-ray transients such as CDF-S XT2\cite{Xue2019Nat}.
+Indirect evidence of a magnetar engine in compact star mergers has been collected before in the form of extended emissions or internal plateaus in short GRBs\cite{Rowlinson2013MNRAS, Lu2015ApJ} and some short-GRB-less X-ray transients such as CDF-S XT2\cite{Xue2019Nat}.
 Fig. \ref{fig:magnetar}b shows the comparison of the X-ray luminosity light curves between GRB 230307A and other magnetar candidates.
-It shows that GRB 230307A is well consistent with the other sources but displays the full light curve right from the trigger, thanks to the prompt detection by the wide-field X-ray camera of LEIA.
+It shows that GRB 230307A is consistent with the other sources but displays the full light curve right from the trigger directly in the X-ray band, thanks to the prompt detection by the wide-field X-ray camera of LEIA.
 It reveals the details of the emergence of the magnetar emission component and lends further support to the magnetar interpretation of other events.
+GRB 230307A marks the first simultaneous observation of a compact object merger in both X-ray and gamma-ray energies.
 In the near future, the synergy between GRB monitors and wide-field soft X-ray telescopes (such as the Einstein Probe) may detect more cases and will generally provide more observational information to diagnose the physics of GRBs during the prompt emission stage.